-Late spring snows, that occur after plants have sent up flowers or leafed out, generally leave freeze damage or destruction in their wake.
+Late spring snows, that occur after plants have sent up flowers or leafed out, generally leaves plant freeze damage or destruction in their wake.

 Heavy snows that cling to leaves and weigh down branches cause limbs to break, push tulips to the ground and can force petals to fall off.
 Shrubs have branches splayed open and some perennial blooms may freeze.
 It’s not what we want to see as spring comes to life across the landscape.